 In some cases, tooth pain may be so severe, that the patient thinks a tooth extraction is the best solution.
 In most cases, it is in the best interest of the patient to preserve the natural tooth.
 A root canal procedure can remove infected tissue and eliminate tooth pain, allowing the patient to keep their tooth.

 If Dr. Cutting recommends a tooth extraction, that can also be performed in his Edgewater dental office.
 Dr. Cutting can replace the tooth with either a dental implant or dental bridge to restore proper chewing function and aesthetics.
+To learn more about your options when experiencing severe tooth pain, read our blog on root canals vs tooth extractions.

 Root Canal FAQs